Solidago Peter Pan

 Peter Pan Goldenrod

 Details28-32" tall x 18-24"+ wide (cutting propagated).
 Enjoy this variety's magnificent sprays of tiny yellow flowers that light up the late summer/early fall garden.
-'Peter Pan' (a German hybrid also known as 'Goldstrahl') is very different from our other large growing Goldenrod cultivar 'Fireworks'.
+'Peter Pan' (a German hybrid is also known as 'Goldstrahl') is very different from our other large growing Goldenrod cultivar 'Fireworks'.
 However, it's just as easy-to-grow and is a fine companion for so many other late season blooming perennials.
 In trials at the Chicago Botanic Garden, this is a top rated variety for its showy flowers and mildew resistance.
 'Fireworks' and 'Golden Fleece' were also rated as top performers in this invaluable genus of native plants.
 Contrary to popular belief, Solidago doesn't cause allergies; its pollen is sticky, not windblown, and is moved from plant to plant by bees.

 |Common Name||Peter Pan Goldenrod|